This tutorial covers:

 The output of this stage is a detailed test closure report that includes meaningful, easy to understand test metrics.
 Use these metrics to determine the level of success achieved in this test cycle.

-A thorough and professional software testing life cycle is the best way to create a culture of quality for your team and build confidence in an application for your stakeholders.
+A thorough and professional software testing life cycle is the best way to create a culture of quality for your team.
+As a bonus, this “quality culture” will start to build confidence in your software applications for your stakeholders.
 The careful exploration of errors to remove defects gives your team increased insight into how your application works, which can save time when developing the next version.
 It is impractical to find all errors in a program, so exhaustive, extensive testing is not the best goal.
 The aim of every tester and developer should be to find and fix the errors with most negative impact on the use and performance of the application.

 Fikayo Adepoju is a LinkedIn Learning (Lynda.com) Author, Full-stack developer, technical writer, and tech content creator proficient in Web and Mobile technologies and DevOps with over 10 years experience developing scalable distributed applications.
 With over 40 articles written for CircleCI, Twilio, Auth0, and The New Stack blogs, and also on his personal Medium page, he loves to share his knowledge to as many developers as would benefit from it.
 You can also check out his video courses on Udemy.